 Primary research is when businesses that plan to enter a new market conduct research to read and understand the industry.
 The purpose of hosting the research is to collect information and feedback from the target audience.

 This mode of research requires you to communicate with your target audience directly to collect data.
-Primary research is the most focused and infallible methods to analyze the market and its needs enabling you to empathize with your audience.
+It is the most focused and infallible methods to analyze the market and its needs enabling you to empathize with your audience.
 The information gathered through this mode of research is concrete and detailed.

 The 3 Types Of Primary Research